 Mission: “To provide competitively selected, highly qualified field-grade Air and Space Force officers and their civilian counterparts an in-depth education in national security policy through assignments to a distinguished civilian institute or placement in a key government agency or department.”

-The Air Force Fellows program plays a major role in contributing ideas for enhancing national security and assuring the continuing effectiveness of the United States Air Force.
+The Department of Air Force Fellows program plays a major role in contributing ideas for enhancing national security and assuring the continuing effectiveness of the United States Air and Space Force.

-1) Analyze current scholarly perspectives on defense policy & strategy issues and
+1) Analyze current scholarly perspectives on strategy issues & defense policy

-2) Analyze future technologies critical in the implementation of strategic US/coalition warfare capabilities
+2) Analyze future technologies critical in the implementation of strategic US and coalition warfare capabilities